Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/README.md

 - Declare some methods to return the response as **strings** instead of **objects**.

 ### /src/Models
-Constants useful for use with the digital twins client.
+Constants useful for use with the Digital Twins client.

 ### /src/Properties
 Assembly properties required for running unit tests against signed assemblies in Debug mode.

 ### /src/Serialization
-Serialization helpers provided to help serialize/deseralize commonly used types within the digital twins service.
+Serialization helpers provided to help serialize/deseralize commonly used types within the Digital Twins service.

 Any time the client library code is updated, you will need to run the script [here](./../Export-AdtApis.ps1), which will update the corresponding API surface.

 ## Troubleshooting
-All Azure Digital Twin service operations will throw a RequestFailedException on failure with helpful ErrorCodes.
+All Azure Digital Twins service operations will throw a RequestFailedException on failure with helpful ErrorCodes.

 For example, if you use the ```GetModelAsync``` operation and the model you are looking for doesn't exist, you can catch that specific [HttpStatusCode][http_status_code] to decide the operation that follows in that case.
 ```csharp